MariaAnaGonzalez/MCA.Violence.Colombia/README.md

 If you use this material, please cite it as:

-> González Álvarez, M. A. (2025). *Presentation Patterns of Gender-Based and Intrafamilial Violence During the First Three Years of the COVID-19 Pandemic in Colombia: A Serial Cross-Sectional Study* (Version 1.0) [Computer software]. https://doi.org/10.5281/zenodo.15375020
+> González Álvarez, M. A. (2025).
+Presentation Patterns of Gender-Based and Intrafamilial Violence During the First Three Years of the COVID-19 Pandemic in Colombia: A Serial Cross-Sectional Study (Repository) (Version 1.0) [Computer software]. https://doi.org/10.5281/zenodo.15375020

 ## 📚 Study Protocol Reference